Bishop's Stortford: Refoundation: post-Roman and medieval Stortford

+A priest is mentioned in the Domesday Book, suggesting Stortford was by then a parish.
+Its parish church, dedicated to St Michael, was rebuilt in the early 15th century.
+The upper part of the tower and the spire were added in 1812, and the church forms a notable landmark in the town.

+In terms of governance, early medieval Stortford was part of the Braughing Hundred.
+In the early 14th century the town had some of the characteristics of a borough.
+Between 1306 and 1336 the town was taxed as a borough and had burgesses.
+It appears to have been a mesne or seigneurial borough subordinate to the Bishops of London as lord of the manor; the town does not appear to have been granted a borough charter.
+Civil authority came to be exercised through two manorial courts at Waytemore Castle and the Rectory.
+Stortford briefly served as a parliamentary borough, returning members to parliament several times between 1311 and 1340.

 Plague and growth: early modern Stortford

-At the start of the early modern period in the mid 15th century, Stortford was a primarily agricultural community, but had also acquired a tanning industry.
+In the mid 15th century, Stortford was a primarily agricultural community, but had also acquired a tanning industry.
 By the 16th century, Stortford had become an important centre of the malting industry.
-Not only were the local soils well suited for grains, but the fact that the town was just 35 miles to London provided an impetus to its development.
+Not only were the local soils well suited for grains, but the fact that the town was just 35 miles from London provided an impetus to its development.
 The economic draw of the maltings and the town's market supported a large number of inns and public houses by the middle of the 16th century pointing to its prosperity.

 Over the following hundred years, Stortford grew markedly.
-The population of Stortford reached 1,500 by 1660 as a result of a positive net birth rate and migration to the town.
+The population of Stortford reached 1,500 by 1660.
 This was despite a series of a dozen plagues between the 1560s and 1660s.
-The town also enjoyed a series of royal visits in the 17th century, with Charles I visiting the town in 1625, 1629 and 1642.
+Charles I visited the town in 1625, 1629 and 1642.

-The years following the last of Charles' visits were to prove somewhat turbulent for the town.
-During the English Civil War Stortford backed the Parliamentarians, with the Manor of Stortford being sequestered from the Bishop of London and sold off for £2,845.
+During the English Civil War in the 1640s, Stortford backed the Parliamentarians, with the Manor of Stortford being sequestered from the Bishop of London and sold for £2,845.
 It was returned to the Bishop at the Restoration.
-The Great Plague of 1666–7, and its lasting effects, reduced the population to only around 600 by 1700.
-The effects of the plague were so severe that the town had to appeal to the Hertfordshire magistrates, who levied a rate on every parish in the county for the relief of Bishop's Stortford, Hoddesdon and Cheshunt.
+The Great Plague of 1666–7 reduced the population to only around 600 by 1700.
+The effects of the plague were so severe that the town had to appeal to the Hertfordshire magistrates, who responded by levying a rate on every parish in the county for the relief of Bishop's Stortford, Hoddesdon and Cheshunt.